U.S. Tax Information

 Determine Your Tax Residence Category

-It’s important not to confuse immigration terms of “resident” and “nonresident” with taxpayer categories that have the same name.
-For tax purposes, residence is defined based on the Substantial Presence Test (SPT), which is independent from your immigration classification.
-The SPT is the calculation that the federal government uses to determine when non-resident aliens for immigration purposes have been in the United States long enough to be considered residents for tax purposes.
-The Foreign National Tax Resource (FNTR) system, a web-based tax return preparation system designed exclusively for international students, scholars, and their dependents, should help you determine your tax residence status.
+It is important not to confuse immigration terms of “resident” and “nonresident” with taxpayer categories that have the same name.
+For tax purposes, “residence” is defined based on the Substantial Presence Test (SPT), which is independent from your immigration classification.
+The SPT is the calculation that the federal government uses to determine when “non-resident aliens” for immigration purposes have been in the United States long enough to be considered “residents” for tax purposes.

 Nonresidents (for tax purposes) are taxed only on their U.S., income and usually complete Forms 1040NR or 1040NR-EZ.
 While nonresidents are not required to file a federal or state tax return if their earned income amount is below the stated personal exemption amount, they are encouraged to file a return if taxes were withheld from their paycheck as they will likely receive a refund.

-During the time individuals in F-1 and J-1 immigration status are “exempt individuals,” they will remain nonresidents for tax purposes for specific periods of time even though they are present in the United States for 183 days or more.
+F-1 and J-1 students and scholars are considered “exempt individuals,” or “nonresidents” for tax purposes for specific periods of time even though they are present in the United States for 183 days or more.
 Once they exceed “exempt individual” status, days of physical presence will be counted and they may become residents for tax purposes.

 Residents (for tax purposes) are taxed by the U.S. on their worldwide income and generally complete the Form 1040-EZ or the 1040 and required schedule forms.
 Examples of a resident for tax purposes are:

 - F and J students (and their dependents) who no longer qualify as “exempt individuals” as they have been physically present in the U.S. over five tax years

 - J scholars (and their dependents) who no longer qualify as “exempt individuals” as they have been physically present in the U.S. for more than two out of every six tax years

-- Foreign nationals in any other immigration classification who are physically present in the U.S. for 183 days or more in any three-year period
+- Foreign nationals in any other immigration classification (H-1) who are physically present in the U.S. for 183 days or more in any three-year period